brett1cus/research-projects/ansible-molecule/instructions.md

 So, a very straightforward Ansible role that copies a text file to /tmp.

   5. Now we can actually start using Molecule!
 There are two methods of invoking Molecule, depending on your situation.
 If you need to create a brand-new role, you would let Molecule take care of the directory structure creation (it uses Ansible Galaxy under the hood), so something like `molecule init role -r my-new-role`.
-However, as we wan't to retrofit Molecule into an already existing Ansible role, we would do the following:
+However, as we want to retrofit Molecule into an already existing Ansible role, we would do the following:

 ```
 (molecule) cd roles/simple_ansible_role